Here are the changes for the 2023 model year.

-The biggest news for the 2023 Dodge lineup was the first new Dodge model since 2011—the 2023 Dodge Hornet.
-The compact corssover is based on the Alfa Romeo Tonale, which in turn was based on the Jeep Compass, which was based on the Jeep Renegade, which traced its way back to a GM-Fiat project.
+The biggest news for the 2023 Dodges was the first new nameplate since 2011—the 2023 Dodge Hornet.
+The compact crossover is based on the Alfa Romeo Tonale, which in turn was based on the Jeep Compass, which was based on the Jeep Renegade, which traced its way back to a GM-Fiat project.

 The Durango continues into 2023.
 The big Dodge Durango news was the return of the Hellcat model, which can tow 8,200 pounds—and has 710 horsepower.
 The Hemi Orange package from the 2022 Charger and Challenger is available on 2023 Durango R/Ts; it includes dark gray and orange stripes, gray and orange badges, 20-inch black wheels, and black taillight assemblies, with four colors (Destroyer Gray, Diamond Black, Octane Red, and white).
 The interior has orange accent stitching.
 There are also Orange Plus and Orange tow packages.

 The electric Charger will be built in Ontario.
-It appears there will be a considerably smaller electric Challenger, too.
+It appears there will be a smaller electric Challenger, too.
 We also have reason to believe there will be gasoline powered Chargers and Challengers, using the Hurricane twin-turbo straight six instead of Hemi V8s, with base 4xe powertrains.
 These may be made in a different factory, and the relationship would be like Wagoneer and Wagoneer S—except they might share more than their names.
-These are all due in 2024—possibly late in 2024.
+These are all due in late 2024 and early 2025 as 2025 models.

 Ram made some substantial upgrades across every vehicle other than the ProMaster, which gained many serious upgrades for 2022, and the ProMaster City, which is being dropped.